 Hitler’s successor had made a public announcement that the Fuhrer had died while fighting in Berlin.
 This account of events was only accepted by Hitler’s followers (some neo-Nazis believe this too).
 It did not hold water with Operation Myth investigators.
 Through their questioning, they had ascertained that Hitler and Eva both alluded to their impending suicide that April.
 They had also received statements from most of the men close to Hitler at the time say he shot himself in his right temple and was disposed of by his men.
 They eventually came to the conclusion that they had Hitler’s body.
 Alternatively, that is what they wanted everyone to believe.

 The body that was dug up from the Chancellery garden is the most likely candidate for Hitler’s corpse.
 Unfortunately, it had reportedly been dug up and reburied several times before being destroyed under orders from KGB leader Yuri Andropov in 1970.
 The Soviets kept some evidence of the body and the suicide.
-They kept a piece of the bloodstained couch that Hitler was supposedly sitting on when he shot himself and a piece of skull.
+They kept a piece of the bloodstained couch that Hitler was supposedly sitting on when he shot himself, a lower jaw showing some dental work and a piece of skull.
 Forensic analysis of the couch gives us nothing because Hitler’s relatives do not respond to test requests.
 The skull, on the other hand, was revealed to be that of a woman by an expert working for the History Channel.

-Operation Myth doesn’t really answer the question of Hitler’s death fully.
-However, the Soviets obviously believed that Hitler killed himself and that they eventually wound up with his body.
 This is believable for many reasons.
 Firstly, it would have been odd for Hitler to fight on the front lines in Berlin, knowing what the Red Army would do to him if he were caught.
 Secondly, other Nazis like Joseph Goebbels and his wife, Magda had committed suicide.
 Joseph and Magda went as far as to kill their six children first.
 This tells us that it was seen as preferable to being captured.
 Lastly, there was very little chance for Hitler to escape.
 He waited until the Red Army was on his doorstep.
-Neo-Nazis have a tendency to paint Hitler as a brave hero.
-However, he employed a doppelgänger to prevent assassination.
-Does this sound like the kind of man who would die fighting on the front lines?